techidaily/site-iphone-unlock/source/_posts/in-2024-how-to-unlock-iphone-xs-with-an-apple-watch-and-what-to-do-if-it-doesnt-work-drfone-by-drfone-ios.md

 ![iphone home](https://images.wondershare.com/drfone/article/2017/07/14994465721934.jpg "iphone home")

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/SDUPd69Qfls?si=uIGZG-riskwmVZYg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 By following this technique, you would also learn how to unlock the disabled Apple iPhone XS 4.
 Though, you need to ensure that the iOS device you are using would support this feature.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/793ViIxl4tI?si=DDBkjPlPX5bZ-f1Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 2: How to unlock disabled Apple iPhone XS using Find My Apple iPhone XS?